‘Kōhanga kiwi’ are predator-free sites, usually islands or fenced sites, where kiwi can live and breed in safety.

 Different species and taxa of kiwi are managed in different kōhanga and many of these still have a lot of spare capacity for more kiwi to be introduced.
 Once a kōhanga reaches its full capacity, new homes need to be found for young birds to avoid pressure for food and territories.

-The potential for kōhanga kiwi to boost kiwi populations in habitat which is being protected but has a low density of kiwi is great, which is why they will play a key part in achieving a 2% growth in kiwi populations over the next few years.
+The potential for kōhanga kiwi to boost kiwi populations in habitat which is being protected but has a low density of kiwi is great, and will help us achieve the goal of a 2% growth in kiwi populations.

-- Motuora Island, in the Hauraki Gulf, which has too many Northland brown kiwi for the island’s carrying capacity.
-Its birds established a new kiwi population at Tawharanui Open Sanctuary, and are now going to other sites, including Whangarei Heads.
+Motuora Island, also in the Hauraki Gulf, which has too many Northland brown kiwi for the island’s carrying capacity.
+Its birds established a new kiwi population at Tawharanui Open Sanctuary, and are now going to other sites, including Whangārei Heads.

-- Rotokare Scenic Reserve, in Taranaki, is another kōhanga site for western brown kiwi and hopes to start exporting birds in 2018 or shortly after.
+Rotokare Scenic Reserve, in Taranaki, is another kōhanga site for Western brown kiwi and hopes to start exporting birds in 2018 or shortly after.